-The Office of the Australian Small Business and Family Enterprise Ombudsman is bound by the Australian Privacy Principles (APPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
+The Office of the Australian Small Business and Family Enterprise Ombudsman is bound by the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Privacy Act) with respect to collection, use and disclosure of personal information.

 Collection of personal information